LMS Implementation Process: A Step‑by‑Step Guide

 If you want to gauge the success of LMS implementation then you should first answer the following questions:

-- What is potential LMS administrator’s technical skill level?
+• What is the potential LMS administrator’s technical skill level?

 Answering these questions will help you to clarify your objective.
 This will help you make the right moves, in the right direction and by using the right tools for your LMS implementation.
 Once you get clarity on these points, and you have integrated the LMS platform partner in the overall strategic planning, you will be aligned on your main goals and all set for the successful implementation of LMS.